 - The Chocolate Room: Located in Brooklyn, this is a coffee shop entirely dedicated to chocolate.
 I recommend ordering the classic hot chocolate with a spicy touch and accompany it with a slice of cake.

 - Little Spain Market: If you feel like trying a cup of Spanish-style chocolate (a little thicker than the rest) along with some delicious churros, I advise you to go to this market located in the trendy neighborhood of Hudson Yards.

 - Cocoa Bar: This East Village cafe serves a delicious hot chocolate with cinnamon, but if you are looking for something original, the chocolate cocktails are sensational.
-The 'chocolatini' and the 'french hot chocolate' are deluxe.
+The 'chocolatini' and 'french hot chocolate' are deluxe.

-If you are lucky enough to spend Christmas Eve in New York, one of the most endearing plans you can't miss on Christmas is to sing Christmas carols next to the famous Washington Square Arch.
+If you are lucky enough to spend Christmas Eve in New York, one of the most endearing plans you can't miss is to sing Christmas carols next to the famous Washington Square Arch.

 The night of December 24 is one of the most special days of the holiday season.
-Hundreds of people gather there to sing several of the most popular carols such as 'Jingle Bells', 'Let it snow!, Let it snow!, Let it snow!', 'Silent Night' or 'White Christmas', among many others.
+Hundreds of people gather there to sing several of the most popular carols such as 'Jingle Bells', 'Let it snow!, Let it snow!, Let it snow!, Let it snow!', 'Silent Night' or 'White Christmas', among many others.

 If you don't know the words to the carols, don't worry, because the organizers provide songbooks for anyone who needs them.
 Just remember to bring your Christmas spirit, your best Santa beanie and... sing along!